anilmainali/BlogTopics/JMeter/ProcessToSetUpATest.md

 Step 3: Record the script

-Step 4: Customize our script (add assertions, rename transactions, add think time
+Step 4: Customize the script (add assertions, rename transactions, add think time.

-Step 5: Validate our script with a single user
+Step 5: Validate the script with a single user.

+Step 6: Configure the loadtest(define thenumber of users,number of iterations, warm up duration, load test duration)

+Step 7: Run and analyze the load test.